Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsubsection{Parameter estimation}

 After the quantum phase, where Alice and Bob prepare and measure quantum states, they move on to parameter estimation.
 This step enables them to estimate system parameters essential for calculating the secret key rate according to a specific security proof.
 Traditionally, parameter estimation involves Alice and Bob disclosing a portion of their modulated and measured quadrature values.
 However, this approach limits the length of the generated secret key.
-To address this, most recent CV-QKD implementations have reordered the post-processing steps so that information reconciliation occurs before parameter estimation~\cite{Leverrier2015,Hajomer2024,Jain2022}.
+To address this, most recent CV-QKD implementations have reordered the postprocessing steps such that information reconciliation occurs before parameter estimation~\cite{Leverrier2015,Hajomer2024,Jain2022}.
 This adjustment allows all measurements to contribute to both parameter estimation and secret key generation.

-The parameter estimation process in DM CV-QKD differs from that of traditional Gaussian-modulated protocols.
+The parameter estimation process in DM CV QKD differs from that of traditional Gaussian-modulated protocols.
 To clarify, we examine this step using the traditional Gaussian-modulated CV-QKD protocol as an example.
-In such a protocol, calculating the secret key rate requires constructing the covariance matrix of the P\&M scheme, which can then be translated into an equivalent EB scheme for security analysis.
-To build this covariance matrix, Alice and Bob must estimate the channel parameters, specifically the channel transmittance $T$ and the excess noise $\nu$ which they can achieve through the following measurements:
+In such a protocol, calculating the secret key rate requires one to construct the covariance matrix of the P\&M scheme, which can then be translated into an equivalent EB scheme for security analysis.
+To build this covariance matrix, Alice and Bob must estimate the channel parameters, specifically, the channel transmittance $T$ and the excess noise $\nu$, which they can achieve through the following measurements: